webpack/webpack.js.org/src/content/configuration/module.md

 `Function`

-A function which takes an object describing the module being loaded, and must return an array of `UseEntry`.
+`Rule.use` can be a function which receives the object argument describing the module being loaded, and must return an array of `UseEntry`.

-The same shortcut as as an array can be used for the return value (i.e. `use: [ 'style-loader' ]`).
+The same shortcut as an array can be used for the return value (i.e. `use: [ 'style-loader' ]`).

 The object parameter has the following fields:
 - `resource`: The path to the module being loaded